IgaJ/shelter/README.md

 # Animal shelter manager application
-This is a sample apllication for managing an animal shelter.
+This project serves as a trainig implementation for an animal shelter, providing solutions for animal care.
-It provides RESTful endpoints for managing animals, their rooms and performed actions like walking, vaccinating, adopting or changing rooms.
+The application ofers RESTful endpoints for managing animals, their living spaces, and archiving various actions performed with animals such as walking, vaccinating, adopting or changing rooms.

+This is a training project designed to showcase fundamental concepts.
+If you find the functionality intriguing, your contributions and ideas are highly encouraged.
+This project has the potential for expansion based on interest, making it an opportunity to delve deeper into the world of software development or to support institutions working with animals.

 ## Tehnologies used
 <li>Java